 c.
-At a June 21, 1995, meeting Microsoft expressly proposed a naked market-division agreement to stop Netscape from offering a competing platform of complementary collaboration, Microsoft proposed to Netscape that the two firms divide the browser market, with Netscape to cease developing its independent browser for the Windows 95 market.
+At a June 21, 1995, meeting Microsoft expressly proposed a naked market-division agreement to stop Netscape from offering a competing platform complementary collaboration, Microsoft proposed to Netscape that the two firms divide the browser market, with Netscape to cease developing its independent browser for the Windows 95 market.

-67. At a subsequent meeting held on June 21, 1995, under the pretext of exploring forms a follow-up meeting to the June 2, 1995, meeting.
+67. At a subsequent meeting held on June 21, 1995, under the pretext of exploring forms of follow-up meeting to the June 2, 1995, meeting.

 67.1.
-On June 21, 1995, Microsoft representatives Daniel Rosen, Chris Jones,
+On June 21, 1995, Microsoft representatives Daniel Rosen, Chris Jones, representatives had a pre-meeting at the St. Claire Hotel in San Jose to discuss their objectives for the meeting.

-Thomas Reardon, Richard Wolf, Anthony Bay, James Allard, and Barb Fox came to Netscape for objectives for the meeting.
 The consensus from that discussion was that Microsoft's primary goals for the meeting were to determine whether Netscape intended to compete with Microsoft at the platform level and, if so, to convince Netscape not to do so.